dehydrated-io/dehydrated/README.md

- --privkey (-p) path/to/key.pem   Use specified private key instead of account key (useful for revocation) --config (-f) path/to/config     Use specified config file --hook (-k) path/to/hook.sh      Use specified script for hooks --out (-o) certs/directory       Output certificates into the specified directory --alpn alpn-certs/directory      Output alpn verification certificates into the specified directory --challenge (-t) http-01|dns-01  Which challenge should be used?
+ --privkey (-p) path/to/key.pem   Use specified private key instead of account key (useful for revocation) --config (-f) path/to/config     Use specified config file --hook (-k) path/to/hook.sh      Use specified script for hooks --preferred-chain issuer-cn      Use alternative certificate chain identified by issuer CN --out (-o) certs/directory       Output certificates into the specified directory --alpn alpn-certs/directory      Output alpn verification certificates into the specified directory --challenge (-t) http-01|dns-01  Which challenge should be used?
 Currently http-01 and dns-01 are supported